If you've been following this site for any length of time, you know that I receive a lot of success story emails.

 For the test, you actually want to make sure you're quick with numbers, the calculations aren't hard (finding market share percentages or estimating growth rates) but they do take some time of which you don't have much.

 [VC: This is consistent globally.
-For more information, visit this link on the McKinsey Problem Solving Test . ]
+For more information, check out the McKinsey Problem Solving Test . ]

 Before the interviews, they offered us to attend an optional workshop.